 Barry is the Executive Director of the CCIS.
 He has worked with invasive species organizations in a variety of roles, most notably the Invasive Species Council of British Columbia and the Alberta Invasive Species Council.
 He resides in Claresholm, Alberta.

-Kellie Sherman, Communications Coordinator
+Kellie Sherman, Coordinator

 Robert (Bob) McLean, Partnership Specialist